stpnvkirill/dash-express/docs/installation.md

 This also brings along the `Plotly Dash`, `Pandas`, `Dash Mantine Components` & `Dash Leaflet` .
 This library is under active development, so install and upgrade frequently.

-We also recommend installing GeoPandas, which is required by Generated Geojson for leaflet maps and used in many of our examples.
+We also recommend installing GeoPandas, which is required by Generated Geojson for leaflet maps.

 <details markdown="1">